badrap/docs.badrap.io/docs/README.md

 ## Service Information

 - [Frequently Asked Questions](./faq.md)
-- [badrap.io Privacy Policy](./privacy.md) - contains everything you need to know if you are a individual user of the free <https://badrap.io/> service.
+- [badrap.io Privacy Policy](./privacy.md) - everything you need to know if you are a individual user of the free badrap.io service.
-- [Badrap Oy Privacy Policy](./privacy-company.md) - scontains information about how we processes personal information for legitimate business interests.
+- [Badrap Oy Privacy Policy](./privacy-company.md) - contains information about how we processes personal information for legitimate business interests.